erfanshojaei/AI_Plan_RAM/README.md

 # PDDL 2.1: Domain Model and Problem Description Files
-The domain and problem files used in the article entitled “An Artificial Intelligence Action Planning and Execution Framework for Robot-based Construction via 3D Printing”.
+The domain and problem files used in the article entitled “Printability Checking and Prefabrication in Robotic Construction 3D Printers through Artificial Intelligence”.

 Authors: